Zschiegner Refining Company: EPA involvement and cleanup operations

-National intervention
+Superfund designation

-After the Zschiegner Refining Company was raided by the DEA, where approximately 3,000 different chemicals were discovered, the EPA decided to investigate the site further.
-On November 2, 1992, the EPA started removing all the chemicals and any materials that were contaminated.
-The EPA also took several samples and in 1995, the analysis of these samples showed that inorganic contaminants were found in the on-site soil and downstream surface water and sediment.
+After the EPA decided to investigate the site further, the agency took several samples of the soil, groundwater, and now-abandoned buildings, with a sample analysis in 1995 showing that inorganic contaminants were found in the on-site soil, as well as the sediment near, and water downstream of, Haystack Brook.
 In December 1997, a Hazard Ranking System (HRS) report was made, which concluded by placing the site on the National Priorities List (NPL) in March 1998.